 They’ll look the same as every other potato you’ve ever seen, but there’s one huge difference — they’ve been genetically modified.

-Genetically modified foods — also known as GMOs — have been sold in the United States for more than 20 years, but they remain the topic of fierce debate.
-Scientists say they’re safe, yet nearly 40% of Americans remain skeptical of so-called “frankenfoods.”
+Genetically modified foods have been sold in the United States for more than 20 years, but they remain the topic of fierce debate.
+Nearly 40% of Americans are skeptical of so-called “frankenfoods.”

 In the United States, all genetically engineered plants require rigorous testing and face strong regulations.
 Before a GMO is grown for the public and sold, it must be approved by the USDA, EPA, and FDA.
-Each of these agencies investigates a different part of the plant to make sure the new plant is environmentally friendly and safe to eat.
+Each of these agencies investigates a different part of the plant to make sure the new crop is safe to eat and won’t harm the environment.

 GMO Foods List